charlesportwoodii/EAnalytics/README.md

 ## Configuring

-Add the following to your config/main.php:
+Clone the repository to your extensions folder and add the following to your config/main.php:

     'preload' => array('EAnalytics'),
 	'components' => array(